f5devcentral/f5-agility-labs-waf/docs/class3/module3 - tc/lab1/lab1.rst

 .. image:: images/test_req.png
   :width: 600 px

 #.
 Click on the **Fortinet SSL VPN** attack and then click the blue **Send** button.
-Repeat this process for the **Oracle2** and **Atlassian** attacks.
+Repeat this process for the **Oracle2** attack.
 Explore the Headers and Payloads that are being sent.
 If your policy was in blocking mode you would receive a block page but since the policy is transparent, these attacks are making it through.
 #.
 Navigate to **Security > Event Logs > Application > Requests** and review the Sev5 events.

 .. image:: images/events.png